 In all these instances, developments in the prices for owner-occupied housing are calculated according to changes in market price.
-In the case of rental equivalence, the reference is to changes in the rent paid for comparable housing, while in the case of user cost the reference is to the changes in market prices for bought housing, used as well as new.
+In the case of rental equivalence, the reference is to changes in the market rent paid for comparable housing, while in the case of user cost the reference is to the changes in market prices for bought housing, used as well as new.

 The net acquisition approach should theoretically be based on prices for new housing.
 Real estate prices for new and used properties could easily change in a parallel manner, and then the same real estate index could be applied, in both the user cost and net acquisition approaches.
+The price measurement is therefore based on market prices independent of the method used for aggregation of weights used under each approach.
+It could furthermore be the case that prices for old and new houses moved in similar fashion.
+Then the house price inflation would be the same for both user cost and net acquisition approaches but due to the difference in weight shares the influence on the index results would differ.